Grails-Plugin-Consortium/grails-cxf-client/README.md

 ---------------

 * Ability to dynamically reload endpoint url at runtime

-<strike>More integration with soap header security v1.2</strike>
+Completed
-<strike>Ability to configure/inject custom security interceptor v1.2</strike>
+More integration with soap header security v1.2
-<strike>Add catalog and binding support for wsdl2java script v1.2</strike>
+Add catalog and binding support for wsdl2java script v1.2 Ability to configure/inject custom security interceptor v1.2

 LICENSE
 ---------------